aviaryan/Kissanime-Batch-Downloader/README.md

 ## Detailed instructions

+**These instructions are for KissAnime.
+Similar instructions go for KissCartoon and KissAsian.**

 * Login to Kissanime using your account (make one if needed)

 * Go to the main page of the anime you want to download (e.g. [Haikyuu](http://kissanime.ru/Anime/Haikyuu))